Kitura/Kitura-Session-Redis/.github/CONTRIBUTING.md

 Contributor as well as the protection of IBM and its customers; it does not change your rights to use your own Contributions for any other purpose.

-### Guidelines
+### Coding standards

-Please ensure you follow these guidelines:
+Please ensure you follow the coding standards used throughout the existing code base, which include:

  - All files must have the Apache license in the header.
  - All PRs must have passing builds.